SunkyeongLee/ShootingGame/README.md

 # PyShooting

 This is a miniature shooting game developed by python.
-As a user shoots the rock with a missile, the rock will be falling down faster.
+User shoots the rock with a missile, the rock will be falling down faster.

 Required library: pygame